Log1x/laravel-webfonts/README.md

 Laravel Webfonts primary functionality while in production is to provide a simple way to preload your locally hosted webfonts.

-This is done by reading the compiled `woff2` fonts from your Vite or Bud manifest and generating the appropriate markup for you to place inside of `<head>`.
+This is done by reading the compiled `woff2` fonts from your Vite manifest and generating the appropriate markup for you to place inside of `<head>`.

 In most cases, you can simply use the `@preloadFonts` Blade directive to handle building and echoing the font preload HTML markup.